Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Feynman-Kac type representation

 \section{Feynman-Kac type representation}

 We suppose here the validity of Assumption \ref{ass:main0}.
-Let $u_0 \in \shp(\R^d)$ and fix a random variable $Y_0$ distributed according to $u_0$ and consider the strong solution $Y$ of \eqref{eq:SDE}. \\ The aim of this section is to show how a mild solution of \eqref{eq:PDE} can be linked with a Feynman-Kac type equation, where we recall that a solution is given by a function $u : [0,T] \times \R^d \rightarrow \R$ satisfying the second line equation of \eqref{ENLSDELambdaIntro}.
+Let ${\bf u_0} \in \shp(\R^d)$ and fix a random variable $Y_0$ distributed according to ${\bf u_0}$ and consider the strong solution $Y$ of \eqref{eq:SDE}.
+From now on $Y$ will be fixed.

+The aim of this section is to show how a mild solution of \eqref{eq:PDE} can be linked with a Feynman-Kac type equation, where we recall that a solution is given by a function $u : [0,T] \times \R^d \rightarrow \R$ satisfying the second line equation of \eqref{ENLSDELambdaIntro}.

 Given $\tilde{\Lambda}: [0,T] \times \R^d \longrightarrow \R$ a bounded, Borel measurable function, let us consider the measure-valued map $ \mu : [0,T] \longrightarrow \shm_f(\R^d)$ defined by

 The first proposition below shows how the map $t \mapsto \mu(t,\cdot)$ can be characterized as a solution of the linear parabolic PDE